 Featuring the White Bullet from Mountain View, the Red Savina, the Yucatan White, the Orange Habanero (the one you see at the grocery store), the Habanero Mustard, the Golden Habanero and the Habanero Peach, this family makes up some of the world’s most widely-recognizable scalding peppers.
 They range from 150,000 to 400,000 Scoville units, which is nothing to scoff at.

+The Habanero family may consist of some very spicy peppers, but unlike the Moruga scorpion and the Carolina Reaper, they are at least edible.
 While it is not wise to pop a whole one of these in your mouth, they won’t leave a lasting burn on your skin like the first two on this list.
 If you’re wondering how to eat hot peppers that have a decent kick without lasting damage, this is a good place to start.

 4. Scotch Bonnet | Scoville Units: 350,000

 How to eat this hot pepper: In a jerk chicken rub.